SpellarBot/open-data-catalog/series-commands.md

 ng-2015_Loyola_Presentation.pdf
  t:program=http://opendocs.cookcountyil.gov/womens-commission/hearing-reports/CCCWI-Public-Hearing-2015-Prog
 ram_FINAL.pdf
- t:description="The Cook County Commission on Women?s Issues held its annual public hearing on the topic of Graduated Reentry.
+ t:description="The Cook County Commission on Women’s Issues held its annual public hearing on the topic of Graduated Reentry.
 Graduated Reentry is a solution to helping formerly incarcerated women return to their co mmunities.
 Graduated Reentry uses a blend of supports and sanctions to help women and girls released from in carceration to make good decisions, avoid recidivism, and build healthy lives."